-I’ll own the unique combination of these elements that constitutes a complete design and I’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.
+I’ll own the artwork - the unique combination of these elements that constitutes a complete design and I’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 I love to show off my work and share what I’ve learned with other people, so I reserve the right to display and link to your project as part of my portfolio and to write about it on websites, in magazine articles and in books etc. So, basically, it's yours, but I get to use it to promote my business.

 Payments: I'm sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
 As I'm also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

-Once final payment is made, final files and site ownership will then be transferred to you and your website launched (Yay!).
-You are responsible for your domain fee and Squarespace hosting fee.
+Once final payment is made, final files and website ownership will then be transferred to you and your website launched (Yay!).
+You are responsible for your annual domain fee and Squarespace hosting fee.
 All payments must be clear before work can begin or resume.

 the horrible small print